bpftrace/website-staging/README.md

 # Website

 This is the home of the [bpftrace](https://bpftrace.org) website.
-The site itself is built using [Docusaurus](https://docusaurus.io/) with the `main` branch hosting the content and the `gh-pages` branch hosting the actual static content that is served through the GitHub pages infrastructure.
+The site itself is built using [Docusaurus](https://docusaurus.io/) with the `master` branch hosting the content and the `gh-pages` branch hosting the actual static content that is served through the GitHub pages infrastructure.

 Steps to develop, test and deploy website changes: